 Stuart A. Selber (PhD, Michigan Tech) is a researcher and teacher in the overlapping fields of technical communication, computers and composition, and human-computer interaction.
 Combining the most productive aspects of humanist critical traditions and social science methods, Selber studies the applications and implications of digital technologies for writing and communication purposes.
 He is especially interested in the social dimensions of literacies and in heuristics for conceptualizing instructional and institutional contexts.

 Selber is a past president and Fellow of the Association of Teachers of Technical Writing; a past president of the Council for Programs in Technical and Scientific Communication and a recipient of the CPTSC Distinguished Service Award, their highest professional honor; a past chair of the CCCC Committee on Technical Communication; and a past chair of the Association for Computing Machinery SIGDOC Conference.
 Selber was instrumental in helping to establish the CCCC Outstanding Dissertation Award in Technical Communication and the ATTW Book Series in Technical and Professional Communication.
 In 2018, he received The Ronald S. Blicq Award for Distinction in Technical Communication Education from the IEEE Professional Communication Society.

 Outside of his home department, Selber works as a Faculty Fellow in the Teaching and Learning with Technology unit and as an affiliate professor in the College of Information Sciences and Technology.
-In the 2016 spring term, he was a Faculty Fellow in the Center for Humanities and Information.
+In 2016, he was a Faculty Fellow in the Center for Humanities and Information.